fredderf204/ai-gen-news-summary/README.md

 ## Pre-req Azure components

-You will need to create the following resouces in Azure before you can deploy the code.
+This repo has the code for all three functions used in this process, but there are some pre-req components that need to be created in Azure before you can deploy the code.

 :bulb: There is a current issue open to support multiple deployment options.